pjgpetecodes/dotnet5pi/README.md

 # Local Install Script

-If you've cloned this repo, you can install Dot Net Core 3 by running the following in the root of the repo;
+If you've cloned this repo, you can install Dot Net 5 by running the following in the root of the repo;

 ```
 sudo chmod +x install.sh